CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - OS Compatibility: Android, iOS, Windows, macOS, Apple TV

-Overall, FulGaz is a suitable alternative to ROUVY and other apps that use real-world footage, especially for users comfortable with the lack of social interaction.
+Overall, FulGaz is a suitable alternative to ROUVY and other apps that use real-world footage, especially for users who are comfortable with the lack of social interaction.

 …or read my in-depth FulGaz review.